 This is a now defunct terminology that will be very rare to find.
 While there are hundreds of thousands, perhaps millions of polices being paid out.
 Due to funds coming in low, employers can no longer afford to run final salary payment schemes.
 Which were effectively securing a way to match your final salary for the rest of your life.

 This is another term for defined contribution pension plan.
 These have replaced final salary options and instead work along the lines of total contribution made by all parties, you employer and government and the collective amount which has been increased thanks to fund managers carefully ensuring your pension pot is enlarged over the years.
 At least that is the plan.

 This is probably the most protected pension investment.
 Fund managers cannot set their own fees, well they can, as long as they are under government ruled maximums.
 It’s a personal pension plan where you alone make contributions and access to the fund is heavily restricted – for good reason.

-It is the moment we have all been waiting for, gaining access to our pension.
 Pension release or pension unlocking is however the act of trying to make a withdrawal before you reach pensionable age.
-While different plans have different ages for payout, there may be instances where you are allowed a portion.